 XMM OM Catalogue - XMM-Newton

-All data have been fully processed at the European Space Astronomy Centre (ESAC, Madrid, Spain) using the XMM Science Analysis Software (SAS) system version 18.0.
+All data have been fully processed at the European Space Astronomy Centre (ESAC, Madrid, Spain) using the XMM-Newton pipeline processing system (PPS) that invokes the XMM Science Analysis Software (SAS) - the vast majority of observations having been processed using SAS versions 18 and 19.

 The Catalogue is a FITS file consisting of two tables (please note that users wishing to use the TOPCAT tool to manipulate the catalogue, need to select the table format option, "FITS" to load the catalogue).
-The first one (SRCLIST) contains the sources, with positional and photometric data (count rate, magnitude and flux) and quality flags for each measurement.
-The content of the different columns (114) is:
+The first table (SRCLIST) contains the source detections, with positional and photometric data (count rate, magnitude and flux) and quality flags for each measurement.
+The contents of the 114 columns are shown below:

 IAUNAME | Source IAU name |